noir-lang/docs/docs/getting_started/00_nargo_installation.md

 ### Option 3: Compile from Source

-Due to the large number of native dependencies, this project uses [Nix](https://nixos.org/) and [direnv](https://direnv.net/) to streamline the development experience.
+Due to the large number of native dependencies, Noir projects uses [Nix](https://nixos.org/) and [direnv](https://direnv.net/) to streamline the development experience.

 #### Setting up your environment